 Billy Montana: “The best rule is that there are no rules.”

 Montana grew up in Upstate New York, where he studies agriculture at Cornell University, and then worked on a vegetable farm for seven years before landing a deal with Warner Brothers Records, which brought him to Nashville in 1989 to pursue the songwriting dream full-time.
 Now working at Curb Records, he has written hit songs for many big name artists including Garth Brooks’ “More Than a Memory,” the Sara Evans’ smash “Suds in the Bucket,” and the Grammy-nominated “Bring On the Rain,” recorded by Jo Dee Messina.

 Gervasio Goris: “Always carry a personal tape recorder (or a phone with recording capabilities ) to capture any and all ideas that come to you.
 You should then create a system to store and catalog your creations.
 I really value spontaneous creation and many times I see it as the best way to create from a subconscious angle.
 To me, being creative is a bit like dreaming.
 You need a recorder to help you remember your unconscious musical ‘dreams.’
 By the way—I wish there was a way to capture dreams.
 Wouldn’t it be awesome?”

 In 2002, Goris sailed from Argentina to Miami to launch his songwriting career.
-He recently released a new solo CD, Together, under the pseudonym Herbieman.
+In 2014 he released a new solo CD, Together, under the pseudonym Herbieman.